 In a related vein, are you managing your portfolio with an eye toward reducing the drag of taxes?
 Are you taking maximum advantage of your tax-sheltered options?
 If you have taxable, nonretirement holdings, have you populated that portion of your portfolio with investments that limit taxable income and capital gains distributions?

-With 1099s rolling in for the 2017 tax year, it's a good time to take stock of the drag that taxes are exerting on your returns.
 By clicking on the "Tax" tab of mutual funds and ETF reports, you can see a suite of tax-efficiency data that compares each holding to its peers.
 If you see a long-term tax-cost ratio of 1% or more, that's a red flag that a holding is a better fit for a tax-sheltered account.
 Bond investors can use the Tax-Equivalent Yield function of Morningstar's Bond Calculator to determine if municipal or taxable bonds are a better bet for their taxable accounts.